gardener/gardener/docs/extensions/migration.md

 The following principles should always be upheld:

-* All state maintained by the extension that is external from the seed cluster, for example infrastructure resources in a cloud provider, DNS entries, etc., should be kept during the migration.
+* All states maintained by the extension that is external from the seed cluster, for example infrastructure resources in a cloud provider, DNS entries, etc., should be kept during the migration.
 No such state should be deleted and then recreated, as this might cause disruption in the availability of the shoot cluster.
 * All Kubernetes resources maintained by the extension in the shoot cluster itself should also be kept during the migration.
 No such resources should be deleted and then recreated.

 ## Migrate and Restore Operations